-- To note the progress outlined in the Performance Report (at Appendix 1) including impacts and delays recorded in relation to Covid-19. - 2) To note amendments to the performance report template to include information on end dates where appropriate. - 3) To note the agreed extension to the Share-North project.
+- 1) To note the progress outlined in the Performance Report (at Appendix 1 of the report) including impacts and delays recorded in relation to Covid-19. - To note the agreed time extension to the PriMaaS and Connect projects and time and funding extensions to the BLING, Surflogh and Regio-Mob projects. - To request a supplementary paper/appendix which would include the Covid-19 recovery work not included in the project review.